 Norwalk is a larger medium-sized city located in the state of California.
 With a population of 103,949 people and 21 constituent neighborhoods, Norwalk is the 58th largest community in California.

 Housing costs in Norwalk are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Norwalk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norwalk are a mix of both white- and blue-collar jobs.
+Norwalk is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Norwalk is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Norwalk who work in office and administrative support (18.00%), sales jobs (10.72%), and food service (6.11%).
+There are especially a lot of people living in Norwalk who work in office and administrative support (15.59%), sales jobs (11.88%), and management occupations (5.95%).

 Norwalk is an extremely ethnically-diverse city.
 The people who call Norwalk home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Norwalk, accounting for 69.74% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Norwalk, accounting for 69.73% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Norwalk residents report their race to be Asian, followed by White.
-Important ancestries of people in Norwalk include Irish, English, Italian, and French .
+Important ancestries of people in Norwalk include German, Irish, English, Italian, and French.

 The most common language spoken in Norwalk is Spanish.
 Other important languages spoken here include English and Tagalog.